KB33t-tech/amaze_game/README.md

-**Instructions and commands for creating the artifacts of the program:  **
+**Instructions and commands for creating and using the artifacts of the program:**

 cd into the base directory called "project", and perform the following commands:

-1. Create the artifacts, including JAR file of the program and JavaDocs:
+1. Create the artifacts, including JAR file of the program and Javadoc:
 	Step1:	mvn clean install
-  	Step2: 	from there, one can find the artifacts inside $basedir/target/
+  	Step2: 	from there, one can find the artifacts inside $project/target/

+2. View the contents of the Javadoc HTML without extracting it:
+	Step 1:	jar -tvf target/project-0.0.1-SNAPSHOT-javadoc.jar

+3. View the Javadoc HTML files from Jar:
+	Step 1:	mvn clean install
+	Step 2:	cd into the folder named "target"
+	Step 3:	cd into the folder named "apidocs" and all the Javadoc HTML files are inside it

-**Instructions and commands for building, running, and testing the game  **
+**Instructions and commands for building, running, and testing the game**

 cd into the base directory called "project", and perform the following commands: